DeathDragon7050/NoRedditLivestreams/README.md

 # NoRedditLivestreams
 Chrome extension which removes reddit livestreams.
+Very lightweight, and will actually improve performance and internet bandwidth usage since you will no longer be forced to be shown livestreams.

 ## Installation
 Either way you install results in the same extension, just pick one.